 The 3 main types of COVID-19 tests: nucleic acid, antigen, and serological

 We can break down the 3 types of COVID-19 tests according to their use.
 Then, we can divide them further according to the compounds they actually detect.
 Nucleic acid and antigen tests are used to diagnose active infection.
 They look for components of the SARS-CoV-2 virus itself.
 They look for these parts in nasal or oral swabs.
 Nucleic acid tests look for the SARS-CoV-2 RNA genome.
 Antigen tests look for proteins that make up the virus.

 Serological tests (also called antibody tests) determine if a person was infected in the past.
 For these tests, healthcare workers take blood samples from patients.
 Then, they check whether these samples contain antibodies that bind to SARS-CoV-2.
 The presence of such antibodies indicates that the patient mounted an immune response to SARS-CoV-2 because they were infected in the past.
 This does not necessarily mean that the patient is immune to future SARS-CoV-2 infection.
-More research is needed to determine what immunity looks like.

 Pros and Cons of COVID-19 tests